 Illinois has the second-highest property taxes in the country, at 2.32 percent, behind New Jersey.
 And within Illinois, Cook County property taxes continue to soar.

 For instance, in Norridge, homeowners on average paid 1.68 percent of the community’s median home value.
+Cook County commercial and industrial properties percentage average tax bill to value range even higher.
 The average effective property rate across the United States is 1.19 percent.
 In Indiana, a state to which many Illinois families are moving to save money, the average effective property rate is .089 percent.

 And Norridge property taxes will face another jump, as officials just approved a property tax levy of around 35 percent to comply with a state law requiring its police pension fund to be at 90 percent by 2040.